maritimeconnectivity/g1128-msr-service-specification/service-specification.md

 with specific properties, i.e. able to produce a compatible IALA S-100 [10] data product dataset.
 It is implemented following the REST methodology, using a POST HTTP method.
-It receives a *SearhFilterObject* object, which contains all the necessary parameter required to identify a set of matching registered services.
+It receives a *SearhFilterObject* object, which contains all the necessary parameters required to identify a set of matching registered services.
-The MSR will respond with a list of matching services, encoded into *SearchObjectResult* objects, in a paged response.
+The MSR will respond with a list of matching service instances, encoded into *SearchObjectResult* objects, in a paged response.
 The internal structure of both the *SearhFilterObject* and *SearchObjectResult* objects is governed by the SECOM standard.